-Irish Soda Bread Muffins – moist buttermilk muffins with raisins – are a great nod to Ireland plus uses up leftover buttermilk you may have sitting in your fridge.
+Irish Soda Bread Muffins (Small Batch) – moist buttermilk muffins with raisins – are a great nod to Ireland plus uses up leftover buttermilk.
+Make them for St. Patrick’s Day!

 Every year around this time, I get a little “homesick” for Ireland.
-It’s hard to believe it’s been 7 years since I spent four months studying abroad in Limerick.
+It’s hard to believe I spent four months studying abroad in Limerick back in 2007.

 It was my first time cooking for myself, which is how this blog got started.

 I miss walking to campus through what felt like a tunnel of green trees and feeling so tranquil.